 Dana or "Peaches"

 Dana or "Peaches" is a bright, outgoing and highly dramatic realtor and a personal stylist for celebrities and the well heeled in Beverly Hills.
-He meets Kara while she visits one of his mansion listings in Bel Air in Book 1.
+He meets Kara while she visits one of his mansion listings in 'The Beijing Family'.
 When I was developing the Peaches character, I was thinking of Jeremy Piven who played the gay outspoken and brash sales clerk that was flirting with Chris Tucker and Jackie Chan in Rush Hour 2.

 In 'The Beijing Family', Kara brings Simon Wang to view a mansion for sale in Beverly Hills and they meet Nasreen, a bubbly, high energy and aggressive Persian realtor with a pear shaped figure and a huge flower pinned to her jacket.
 With Persians representing approximately 20% of the population in Beverly Hills, I developed Nasreen mainly from personal experience in working with many Persian realtors in Beverly Hills.
 Kathy Najimy, the funny, talented and witty Lebanese American actress in the movie, 'Sister Act' comes to mind when I think of Nasreen.